muscbridge/PyDesigner/README.md

 PyDesigner is a complete Python port of NYU's DESIGNER pipeline for preprocessing diffusion MRI images (dMRI).
 This work was motivated by:

-* Minimization of **dependencies** to make it easier to deploy and understandable metric compared to the size in bytes.
+* Minimization of **dependencies** to make it easier to deploy
 * **Faster** dMRI preprocessing
 * More **accurate** diffusion and kurtosis tensor estimation via cutting-edge algorithms
 * **Cross-platform compatibility** between Windows, Mac and Linux